InfluxGraph/influxgraph/README.rst

 There will now be a Graphite-API running on ``localhost:8000`` from the container with a default InfluxDB configuration and memcache enabled.
 Finder expects InfluxDB to be running on ``localhost:8086`` by default.

 The image will use a supplied ``graphite-api.yaml`` on build, when ``docker build`` is called on an InfluxGraph image.

-A dockerfile can also be found under ``docker`` directory of the repository.
+`Docker file <https://github.com/InfluxGraph/influxgraph/blob/master/docker/Dockerfile>`_ used to build container can be found under ``docker`` directory of the repository.

 Main features
 ==============